mdavezac/LibXC.jl/docs/src/index.md

 Note that we create an array of `Cdouble` (with the right units, as well).
 The underlying C library expects this type.
-Other types (and units, if not in Hartree atomic units) will incurr the cost of creating of a new array with the right type.
+Other types (and units, if not in Hartree atomic units) will incur the cost of creating of a new array with the right type.
 More complicated functions will modify existing arrays, thus removing inefficiencies due to memory allocation:

 ```@meta